XMUDM/SentiWSP/README.md

 You can download the downstream datasets from [huggingface/datasets](https://github.com/huggingface/datasets) and find download code in SentiWSP_fine_tunning_SA.py.
 Meanwhile, we also put some downstream datasets in ([Google Drive](https://drive.google.com/drive/folders/1Azx30v2TdenuziOZB_ob3UfniO0yoLqa?usp=sharing)).

 ### Fine-tunning
-We show the example of fine-tuning SentiELE on sentence-level sentiment classification IMDB as follows:
+We show the example of fine-tuning SentiWSP on sentence-level sentiment classification IMDB as follows:
 ```bash
 python  SentiWSP_fine_tunning_SA.py
 	--dataset=imdb